jcs090218/JCSUnity/README.md

 in the JCSUnity framework. <br/>

 ## Notice ##
-Importance notice that all the media assets do not fall under this project's license.
-These assets existence are for people who need placeholder or any testing purpose.
-Please do not use these assets for any commercial use.
-If you had used this framework, we would assume you had agreed with this notice here.
+All media assets inside JCSUnity do not fall under its license.
+These assets are placeholders only, and should only be used for testing purposes.
+They are NOT, under any circumstances, to be used commercially.
+By using this framework you agree to these terms, and understand that you are solely responsible for any legal action taken against you for using, or attempting to use any placeholder assets commercially.
 <br/>

 ### Create Scene with JCSUnity ###